Illinois Compiled Statutes

 judgments entered against, and bankruptcy petitions by, the license applicant within 5 days of occurrence;

-(w) Will advise the Commissioner in writing within 30
+(w) fail to advise the Secretary in writing within 30

 days of any request made to a licensee under this Act to repurchase a loan in a manner that completely and clearly identifies to whom the request was made, the loans involved, and the reason therefor;

-(x) Will advise the Commissioner in writing within 30
+(x) fail to advise the Secretary in writing within 30

 days of any request from any entity to repurchase a loan in a manner that completely and clearly identifies to whom the request was made, the loans involved, and the reason for the request;

-(y) Will at all times act in a manner consistent with
+(y) fail to at all times act in a manner consistent

-(z) Will not knowingly hire or employ a loan
+(z) knowingly hire or employ a mortgage loan

-borrowers or homeowners for engaging in loan modification; and
+borrowers or homeowners for engaging in loan modification; or

-A licensee who fails to fulfill obligations of an averment, to comply with
+A licensee who fails to comply with this Section

-averments made, or otherwise violates any of the averments made under this
+or otherwise violates any of the provisions of this

 Section shall be subject to the penalties in Section 4-5 of this Act.